COVID-19: Who's at higher risk of serious symptoms?

 Protect yourself; prevent unnecessary risk

-If you haven’t had the COVID-19 vaccine, you can take many steps to reduce your risk of infection.
+There are many steps you can take to reduce your risk of infection from the COVID-19 virus and reduce the risk of spreading it to others.
 The World Health Organization (WHO) and the U.S. Centers for Disease Control and Prevention (CDC) recommend following these precautions for avoiding COVID-19:

-- Avoid close contact (within 6 feet, or about 2 meters) with others.
+- Avoid close contact with others.
 Avoid anyone who is sick.

-- Stay home when possible and keep distance between yourself and others if COVID-19 is spreading in your community, especially if you have a higher risk of serious illness.
+- Keep distance between yourself and others if COVID-19 when you're in indoor public spaces if you're not fully vaccinated.
+This is especially important if you have a higher risk of serious illness.

 - Wash your hands often with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer that contains at least 60% alcohol.